-This self portrait is one of my favorites.
+This self-portrait is one of my favorites.
 I especially enjoyed drawing the little lines and patterns.

-This lovely Vector dish set for currently sale at Anthropologie caught my attention for that very reason.
+This lovely Vector dish set currently for sale at Anthropologie caught my attention for that very reason.
 I love the simple black and white hand-drawn style.